vipulnaik/diet-exercise-health/best-practices/best-practices-around-skin-wounds.md

 when touching things, the injury will be that much smaller.
 So, it's important to move slowly.

+### Maintain margins to prevent accidental impact (most relevant for toes but to some extent also for fingers)

+Maintaining a decent margin of distance from things I might bump into is helpful for reducing the risk of accidental impact.
+Copy/pasting some notes I took in light of the [2025-01-18 right little toe stub](../events/202/2025-01-18-right-little-toe-stub.md):

+* When moving, I should aim to keep a margin of at least 2 inches on all sides between the rectangular hull of my feet and other objects, and when at rest or moving very slowly, at least 1 inch.
+The "rectangular hull" aspect is important and in particular means that any impact to my toes will be felt by my biggest and strongest toes first.

+* As an illustration of the above, let's say I want to stand in front of a sink and want to be close to it.
+When walking over to the sink, my feet should initially land to a point at least 2 inches in front of the base of the sink.
+I can then inch forward to reduce the gap to 1 inch, moving my feet slowly.
+The orientation should be forward-facing so that the biggest toes hit the base first if I miscalculate.

+* I should pay close attention when "starting" movement from a 1-inch-gap position, as may be the case when seated or when standing in front of a sink.
+It's best to start movement in a direction away from objects, and it may be wise to look toward the floor when unsure.

+* I need to be particularly careful when:

+  * barefoot (not wearing socks) as is the case in the morning for mid-sleep urination

+  * sleepy as is the case for mid-sleep urination as this both increases the chances of jerky movements and means I am not that aware of my environment

+  * cold because this both increases the chances of jerky movements and increases the damage from injury

+### Care when opening packaging or tight lids where more force is needed than is normally safe

+I've had minor thumb injuries, generally at around the IP joint, from tight packaging where a lot of force is needed to open it, and when it does open, a mildly sharp edge hits the back of my thumb (left or right) at around the IP joint.

+Here are a few thoughts around this:

+* For packaging, remember that both the amount of force and the sharpness of the edge are independent contributors to the magnitude of impact.
+So, be more careful when the edges seem sharp (and also for things that I don't open regularly, where it's safer to assume the worst).

+* Generally, the right way is to start with a safe amount of force, where the risk of impact is low.
+However, once I determine that the safe amount of force isn't enough to open, then I need to get into a higher-caution surround mode, where I surround the thing being opened while also pulling it apart.
+For instance, when opening a tight lid, rather than just opening with my fingers, I surround it with my palm so that if there is a sudden response to the force, I can contain it with my palm regardless of the direction of rebound.
+When opening a tightly sealed package, keeping a wider surface like my palm in a position surrounding it, so that if it does open, I can contain it with the palm is better than having the thumb IP joint being the front-line soldier.

+  If a palm isn't realistic, the desired configuration is multiple fingers placed in a way that they can intercept the thing being opened away from its edge, and ideally on the *front* side rather than the back side (front is stronger).

+* Opening packaging gradually from the side, and from the gap between (once I have a wedge into it) is safer than a more overarching ripping motion.
+Holding down the larger surface being separated also reduces the risk of the whole thing moving toward me.

 ### Moisturizing

 Moisturizing (with vaseline hydrating lotion) at a decent regularity